jitunmohajan/laravel-note/laravel project final note.md

 php artisan serve
 php artisan --port=8002 or anything
 _________________________________________________________________________________

-##Run laravel project from github
+## Run laravel project from github:

-first open git bash on the path where you want to run the laravel project step 1:git clone <URL-link>
+*first open git bash on the path where you want to run the laravel project step 1:git clone <URL-link>
 step 2:cd <repositoryname>
 step 3:composer install